 The MPAC Committee was set up to improve the oversight role of Council.
 It meets to discuss all issues related to oversight as well as develop the oversight report for Council on an annual basis.
 The Committee is headed by Cllr A.Kwinana and 6 Councillors.
-The committee now meets on a monthly basis until it is fully operational and will then meet quarterly finalised
+The committee now meets on a monthly basis until it is fully operational and will then meet quarterly

-Mandate committee

-Remuneration Committee

-Remuneration Committee
+- Mandate committee - Remuneration Committee

-were approved during a Council
+These committees were approved during a Council

 Strategic and Governance Committee

-Strategic and Governance Committee
+of the 27th March 2013 and their members and

-Ethics Committee
+• Ethics Committee

-terms of reference have yet to be
+terms of reference have been finalised